wp-plugins/postaffiliatepro/readme.txt

 == Arbitrary section ==

-Now, for form generation purposes php libraby htmlForm from http://stefangabos.blogspot.com/ is used.
+Now, for html form generation purposes php libraby htmlForm from http://stefangabos.blogspot.com/ is used.

 If you have any thoughts how to make this plugin better, do not hasitate to leave your ideas in plugin forum, or write an email to support@qualityunit.com.